FAFSA: Free Application for Federal Student Aid

 Watch Troubleshooting your Account Username and Password (FSA ID)

 Generally speaking, yes.
 Your parents' contribution might be lower if both parents are working, and about 50% lower if they are helping more than one of their children through college or career school at the same time.
+This will be changing in the 2024-25 year.
+More information is still to come.

 The parent who should complete the application is the one with whom you lived for the longest period during the last 12 months.